Book Talk: Pack of Thieves? Convict-era Australia stacks the deck

 But more than 160 years later, the lives of Sullivan and 51 women at a historic workhouse on the Australian island are played out in a deck of cards and a companion book of real-life stories.

 In "Pack of Thieves?
-52 Female Factory Lives", researchers trace the lives of prisoners and jail staff, using digitised archives of newspapers and convict records.
+52 Female Factory Lives", researchers trace the lives of prisoners and jail staff, using digitized archives of newspapers and convict records.

 Imagery and text take readers through a period of Australian penal history marked by hardship, cruelty and alcohol abuse.
 The authors focus on 52 women, each portrayed on one playing card of a standard deck, who passed through Hobart's Cascades Female Factory between 1828 and 1856.